nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 end
 ```

-The second rule sets the target volume state to the actual volume, but only when the volume is not changed by the above rule.
-This is to ensure that the target volume state accurately reflects the current volume when its changed manually (buttons on projector or remote).
+The second rule sets the target volume state to the actual volume when the latter is changed with the projector remote (or on-device buttons).
+This is to avoid a wrong relative volume change based on an incorrect current volume.

 ```
 rule "Sync_Projector_Volume"